jsunn-y/ALDE/README.md

 ```
 python generate_domain.py
 ```
 Outputs from `generate_domain.py` will appear in the folder `/data/{name}`.
-The two outputs are `combos.npy`, which contains the order of the combos in the design space (domain) as strings and `onehot_x.pt`, which is a torch tensor containing the respective onehot encodings in the same order as the list of combos.
+The two outputs are `all_combos.csv`, which contains the order of the combos in the design space (domain) as strings and `onehot_x.pt`, which is a torch tensor containing the respective onehot encodings in the same order as the list of combos.

 For a given active learning campaign, generating the domain only needs to be executed once.